Byzantine-Robust Federated Learning with Learnable Aggregation Weights: Notation and Model

 \subsection{Notation}

 Vectors and matrices are denoted by bold lowercase and uppercase letters, respectively.
 The support of a vector $\wb$, denoted by $\text{supp}(\wb)$, is the set of indices corresponding to the non-zero elements in $\wb$.
 The symbols $\nz{\wb}$ and $\nt{\wb}$ denote the $\ell_0$ pseudo-norm (i.e., the number of non-zero elements in $\wb$) and the $\ell_2$ norm of $\wb$, respectively.
 The inner product of two vectors $\xb$ and $\yb$ is represented by $\langle \xb, \yb \rangle$.
 Additionally, $\nabla_w f$ denotes the gradient of the function $f$ with respect to $\wb$.
 The vector $\xb_{\Lambda}$ is a subset of the vector $\xb$, which contains only the elements indexed by the entries in the vector $\Lambda$.
 The $i$-th element of the vector $\xb$ is denoted by $x_i$.
-Finally, $\vb_{k,i}$ denotes the vector associated with client $i$ at synchronous round $k$.
+Finally, $\vb_{k,i}$ denotes the vector associated with client $i$ at synchronous round $k$. { Throughout the paper, $\EX\{\cdot\}$ denotes expectation over the full-batch data distribution, while $\EX_{\text{batch}}\{\cdot\}$ denotes expectation with respect to mini-batch random sampling. }